SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

     4. Copy the *CN* property of the *Signing Certificate Issuer* into *OAuth 2.0 SAML Issuer* field.
     5. Keep the *User ID Mapping Mode* = *User Name*.

-3. In SAP S/4HANA Cloud, to change the authentication method of the communication arrangement for enterprise projects to OAuth 2.0, open the *Poetry Slam Manager - Projects* *Communication Arrangement*  you created in a previous step.
+3. In SAP S/4HANA Cloud, to change the authentication method of the communication arrangement for enterprise projects to OAuth 2.0, open the *Poetry Slam Manager - Projects* communication arrangement you created in a previous step.

 4. Go to *Inbound Communication* and reselect the user for inbound communication.
 Choose the same user with authentication method *OAuth 2.0*.
      > Note: The OData services for project profiles and project processing status don't support OAuth and, therefore, these services will be used with a basic authentication.